MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 - Simple, by trimming most features from C, while only allowing pure functions
 - Stateless, by having the mod define functions with specific names that the game can call in events
 - Secure, by having the game developer explicitly expose functions
-- Easy to integrate, since everything is inside of a single .c and .h file
+- Easy to integrate, since everything is inside of a single `grug.c` and `grug.h` file
 - Hot reloadable scripting language, by having every mod be a collection of DLLs, where all state is forced to be stored by the game
 - Hot reloadable configuration language, by having the modder create a function `define_human` for every new human type they want to add to the game